KomisarzRyba/next-portfolio/src/posts/contact-form.md

 Make sure to add the callback URL to the list of authorized redirect URIs in the Google Developer Console.

 _When you deploy your application, you must visit the authorizationUrl to initiate the OAuth2 flow.
-After you grant permission on the Google consent screen, you will be redirected to the callback URL, and the refresh token will be stored in Redis._
+After you grant permission on the Google consent screen, you will be redirected to the callback URL, and the Credentials containing the refresh token will be stored in Redis._

 ### Validating the request payload